-A: If you have questions, please contact your child's therapist or Social Service Liaison/ Wellness Coordinator.
+A: If you have questions, please contact your child's therapist or Social Service Liaison/Wellness Coordinator.
 If one of those team members are not immediately available, please leave a message so that they may return your call at their earliest convenience.
 If you have an emergency, call the front desk to request immediate assistance.
 See page 6 for front desk phone numbers.
 If you have a concern, please ask to speak to a client advocate.
-We also have grievance boxes located throughout our units so that your child can make a confidential report to be addressed by the client advocate.
+We also have grievance boxes located throughout our units so that your child can make a confidential cambermentalhealth.org